 Riverside County is committed to preventing and ending homelessness in Riverside County and in 2020 created its Housing and Workforce Solutions (HWS) Department to provide the necessary leadership and structure to unify community-wide responses.
 HWS works alongside a Homelessness Continuum of Care network to conduct a federally mandated census of sheltered and unsheltered people experiencing homelessness in the county, in addition to coordinating homeless responses countywide.
 Due to concerns of COVID-19 transmission, the County was not able to conduct its 2021 count.
-The last full count was conducted in February 2022 and the results are expected to be released in May.
-The 2020 count identified 2,884 people, of which 75% were unsheltered, representing an 8% increase over the prior year.
+The last full count was conducted in February 2022 and identified 3,316 people, of which approximately 60% which were unsheltered, representing an approximately 8% decrease from the 2020 count.
 The County incorporates these challenges into its budget planning process and seeks to maximize outside funding sources, including actively pursuing available State funding.